-- The A-nuts have been disturbed (for example: missing set screw and/or missing blue rubber coating).
-See Fig. 1. - After removing the elastomer tube for maintenance, deep cuts are found on the exterior of the elastomer tube where the pinch bars come into contact - If wear inside the elastomer tube appears uneven
+- it appears the A-nuts have been disturbed (for example: missing set screw and/or missing blue rubber coating).
+See Fig. 1. - after removing the elastomer tube, deep cuts are found on the exterior of the elastomer tube where the pinch bars come into contact - if wear inside the elastomer tube appears uneven